lazywithclass/project-lamp/website/book/chapter2.markdown

     _     ->
       error $ "applied non function value"%}

-The following are *combinators* that represent the `Y` and `fact` functions in the λ-calculus. `Y` is used for generating recursive functions.
-Try writing a few of your own by following the format used in `factComb`!
+The following are *combinators* that represent the `Y` and `fact` functions in the λ-calculus. `Y` is used for generating recursive functions, since our language doesn't allow us to define self-referencing functions.
+Try writing a few recursive `Term` programs of your own by following the format used in `factComb`!

 {% repl_only combinators#yComb :: Term
 yComb =